 - Remove the remaining public subnet from the subnet group.

 Note: Removing subnets from the subnet group is a configuration from the RDS side.
-It does not involve deleting any subnets from the VPC.
+It doesn't involve deleting any subnets from the VPC.

-- Check that there are only private subnets present in the subnet group.
+- Check that there are only private subnets in the subnet group.

-- If your DB instance was previously in Multi-AZ deployment, enable it again.
+- If your DB instance was previously in Multi-AZ deployment, then turn Multi-AZ deployment on again.

-This solution involves failover and disabling/enabling Multi-AZ so there are few things to consider.
-For more information, see Modify a DB instance to be a Multi-AZ deployment.
+This solution involves failover and turning on/turning off Multi-AZ so there are few things to consider.
+For more information, see Multi-AZ DB instance deployments.

-Note: This method is very specific for RDS DB instances.
-If your DB instance is part of Aurora cluster, you can use the clone option.
-Or you can follow the steps in this article, but instead of disabling Multi-AZ, you should delete and recreate the readers.
+Note: This method is specific for RDS DB instances.
+If your DB instance is part of Aurora cluster, then you can use the clone option.
+Or you can follow the steps in this article, but instead of turning off Multi-AZ, you should delete and recreate the readers.